 If you have sustained injuries resulted from a bicycle accident, you are encouraged to call and talk with the experienced bicycle accident attorney and injury claims manager at Law Office of Tricia Wang.
 We are conveniently located in the downtown area of Fremont, California, within the walking distance to the Fremont Bart station.
 Consultation with us is FREE.

 We advise you that you do not underestimate your losses in a bicycle accident case and, and do not underestimate the difficulty in pursuing full compensation for your injuries from insurance companies.
 Having an experienced bicycle accident lawyer by your side can increase your chances of a successful claim and relieve you from the stress of fighting lowball settlement offers from insurance adjusters.
-Our injury claims manager Sabrina Newton knows the best about how to negotiate for the maximum amount of compensation you deserved according to the nature and severity of your injuries; the cost of your medical treatments required for your injuries; your lost income; estimates of future medicals if needed; long-term or permanent impairments, disfigurement, or disabilities if applicable; and both of your physical pain and emotional stress and suffering due to your injuries.
+Our staff know the best about how to negotiate for the maximum amount of compensation you deserved according to the nature and severity of your injuries; the cost of your medical treatments required for your injuries; your lost income; estimates of future medicals if needed; long-term or permanent impairments, disfigurement, or disabilities if applicable; and both of your physical pain and emotional stress and suffering due to your injuries.